 Moss Park is one of Toronto’s central neighbourhoods, bounded by Carlton Street to the north, Front Street East and Eastern Avenue to the south, Jarvis Street to the east, and Parliament Street to the west, while cutting across Queen Street East.
-Originally built to house industrial workers, Moss Park grew with the construction of the public housing project, in addition to many apartment complexes which are primarily rented by the neighbourhood residents.
+Originally Toronto’s industrial heart and built to house industrial workers, Moss Park grew with the construction of the public housing project, in addition to many apartment complexes which are primarily rented by the neighbourhood residents.

 With its strong sense of community and diverse, young population, this once rough area is beginning to witness urban growth and revitalization.
 The neighbourhood has come together with plans to rebuild its community centre and open many gourmet shops.
 Moss Park also contains some of Toronto’s most well-known landmarks, including the Moss Park Armoury where the Canadian Armed Forces train, and the store front used in the CBC show Kim’s Convenience.